-On January 23, 2023, the Company and Frontera announced the spud of the Wei-1, approximately 200 kilometres offshore from Georgetown, Guyana.
-The Joint Venture also announced that the Government of Guyana approved an Appraisal Plan for the northern section of the Corentyne block which commenced with the Wei-1 well.
-Following completion of Wei-1 drilling operations and upon detailed analysis of the results, the Joint Venture may consider future wells per its appraisal program to evaluate possible development feasibility in the Kawa-1 discovery area and throughout the northern section of the Corentyne block.
-Any future drilling is contingent on positive results at Wei-1 and the Joint Venture has no further drilling obligations beyond the Wei-1 well.
-The appraisal programme was approved for a period of 24 months from June 29, 2022 to June 28, 2024.
+On January 23, 2023, the Joint Operations announced that the Government of Guyana approved an Appraisal Plan ("AAP") for the northern section of the Corentyne block which commenced with the Wei-1 well.
+Following completion of Wei-1 drilling operations and upon detailed analysis of the results, the Joint Operations may consider future wells per its appraisal program to evaluate possible development feasibility in the Kawa-1 discovery area and throughout the northern section of the Corentyne block.
+Any future drilling is contingent on positive results at Wei-1 well and the Joint Operations has no further drilling obligations beyond the Wei-1 well.
+The appraisal program was approved for a period of 24 months from June 29, 2022 to June 28, 2024.

 After commercial production begins, the Company is allowed to recover contract costs as defined in the Corentyne PA from "cost oil" produced and sold from the contract area and limited in any month to an amount which equals seventy-five percent (75%) of the total production from the contract area for such month excluding any hydrocarbon used in petroleum operations or which is lost.
-The Company's share of the remaining production or "profit oil" is 47%.
+The Joint Operations's share of the remaining production or "profit oil" is 47%.